Workiva/react_testing_library/doc/migration_guides/expectations.md

 }
 ```

-Similarly to the last section, let's go through this using the steps outline [above](#assertions-verifying-props-and-state-values).
+Similarly to the last section, let's go through this using the steps outlined [above](#assertions-verifying-props-and-state-values).
 We'll go through it more quickly than the [last section](#default-values-are-the-expected-value) though!

-**1. Verify the Use Case Being Tested**
+**1. Identify the Use Case Being Tested**

 In slight contrast to the [last example](#default-values-are-the-expected-value), this test is pretty focused on a valid use case.
 The test description notes that this test is for testing the ability to sum the numbers.
 Then the `expect` statements are verifying the state right after the sum button is clicked.
 Additionally, there's nothing signaling that the user here is a developer, which means the use case is focused on an application user.
 All that being said, we'll keep the use case: